joshuaeckroth/cse230-website/lecture/pointers-symbol-table.markdown

 {% endhighlight %}

-then `x` is inaccessible (the variable is forgotten) when its enclosing braces end.
+then `x` is inaccessible (the variable is forgotten) when its enclosing block (braces) ends.
 For example, functions have their own sets of braces, so variables created inside functions no longer exist after the functions are finished.

 But if we use the `new` operator to reserve memory, then that memory will be ours to use, regardless of scope, for as long as we wish